hwopereis/aeroworks_quad_control/README.md

 Note that this package is highly under development and is likely to change a significantly over time.

 It is based on the package by Ceesietopc: <url>https://github.com/ceesietopc/ram_ba_package</url>, which was verbally approved by the owner.
-License will be taken over when applied.
+GNU GPL3 License adopted.